Haivision/srt/docs/statistics.md

 The number of *discarded* by the socket group packets.
 Available for receiver.

-This statistic counts packets that have been received over any of the member link, but then discarded by the group reader as being a duplicate of the same packet received over another link.
+This statistic counts packets that have been received over any of the links, but then discarded by the socket group as being a duplicate of the same packet received over another link previously.

 ## Interval-Based Statistics <a name="group-interval-based-statistics"></a>